-Despite the government's measures, millions of households therefore have reason to fear a financial cliff edge when the protections come to an end.
+Despite the Welsh and UK government's measures, millions of households therefore have reason to fear a financial cliff edge when the protections come to an end.

-Fourth, government measures still leave significant gaps in the protection offered.
+Fourth, current measures still leave significant gaps in the protection offered.
 These include:

-- Universal credit's five-week waiting period and other delays in accessing it allow arrears to build up. - LHA rates, though now improved, still fall short of covering many rents.9 - Single person households are likely to be at high risk because of: - o lower standard allowances in UC, for those under 25 - the absence of a UC work allowance (earned income disregards) - LHA rates for under-35s based on shared accommodation even for those living in self-contained dwellings - o lower minimum age rates for people aged under 25 - UC is not available to all those at risk, because of: - o income limits that relate to pre-crisis conditions - o some workers not being eligible for UC if they lose their jobs.
+- Universal credit's five-week waiting period and other delays in accessing it allow arrears to build up. - LHA rates, though now improved, still fall short of covering many rents.5 - Single person households are likely to be at high risk because of: - o lower standard allowances in UC, for those under 25 - the absence of a UC work allowance (earned income disregards) - LHA rates for under 35s based on shared accommodation even for those living in self-contained dwellings - o lower minimum age rates for people aged under 25 - UC is not available to all those at risk, because of: - o income limits that relate to pre-crisis conditions - o some workers not being eligible for UC if they lose their jobs.

 The furlough scheme helps to sustain incomes but has a shortfall of 20 per cent if not made good by employers.
 When the scheme ends people may lose jobs, have lower earnings than before or have used up their savings.
-In England, the court moratorium on the issue of hearing of possession cases and on the execution of warrants is due to end on 25 June 2020.
-There are, as yet, no published plans to extend it.
-Even if it is extended, landlords are still able to service notices to start the process if arrears accrue, resulting in a potentially massive number of eviction actions within a short period.
+Protection against eviction currently ends in June and even if it is extended landlords are still able to service notices to start the process if arrears accrue, resulting in a potentially massive number of eviction actions within a short period.